Written by Tomas Meskauskas

 LinkSicle removal instructions

-LinkSicle is a browser add-on which promises to make one's Internet searching and text translation tasks faster and easier.
-This browser add-on shows in-page translation and search results (using Bing search engine) of any selected text, it's compatible with Internet Explorer, Google Chrome and Mozilla Firefox.
-While such added functionality may seem legitimate, many Internet users refer to LinkSicle as a virus or malware, such negative associations originate from the fact that this plugin is being distributed using a deceptive software marketing method called bundling - it installs on user's Internet browsers together with free software downloaded from the Internet.
-Moreover LinkSicle generates various banner, search and pop-up ads when users surf the Internet.
-Such behavior is typical to adware or potentially unwanted programs.
+The LinkSicle browser add-on claims to make Internet searching and text translation tasks faster and easier by displaying in-page translation and search results (using the Bing search engine) of any selected text.
+It is compatible with Internet Explorer, Google Chrome, and Mozilla Firefox.
+Whilst such added functionality may seem legitimate, many Internet users refer to LinkSicle as a virus or malware.
+These negative associations are made since this plugin is distributed using a deceptive software marketing method called 'bundling' - the add-on installs on users' Internet browsers together with free software downloaded from the Internet.
+Moreover, LinkSicle generates various banner, search, and pop-up ads when users surf the Internet.
+This behaviour is typical of adware or potentially unwanted programs (PUPs).

-Computer users should understand that while this browser add-on is not a virus or malware, clicking on advertisements generated by LinkSicle may lead to serious computer security and privacy issues.
-Clear indications that one's Internet browsers are infiltrated by this potentially unwanted application are "Powered by LinkSicle", "Ad Info" and "Ads by LinkSicle" advertisements generated while surfing the Internet.
-It's recommended to remove this adware from one's Internet browsers.
+Computer users should be aware that although this browser add-on is not a virus or malware, clicking on advertisements generated by LinkSicle may lead to serious computer security and privacy issues.
+A clear indication that your Internet browsers are infiltrated by this potentially unwanted application are "Powered by LinkSicle", "Ad Info", and "Ads by LinkSicle" advertisements generated whilst surfing the Internet.
+You are advised to remove this adware from your Internet browser/s.

-LinkSicle is similar to other potentially unwanted programs which installs without user's consent together with some free software downloaded from the Internet, for example Lamilov, PlurPush and many other.
-These browser add-ons doesn't add any significant value for Internet users and they cause various unwanted ads which may lead to installation of malware or additional potentially unwanted programs.
-The best way to avoid installation of such adware is being attentive when downloading free software.
-If your download is managed by some download client, be sure to opt-out installation of any promoted browser plugins by clicking on a "decline" button.
-When installing free software always choose "advanced" or "custom" installation options instead of "typical" or "quick", this will reveal any bundled browser extensions.
-If you already see advertisements caused by LinkSicle use the provided removal guide and eliminate this potentially unwanted application from one's Internet browsers.
+LinkSicle is similar to other PUPs, which install without users' consent together with free software downloaded from the Internet.
+Examples include Lamilov and PlurPush amongst many others.
+These browser add-ons add no significant value for Internet users and cause various unwanted ads, which may lead to installation of malware or additional PUPs.
+The best way to avoid installation of adware is to be attentive when downloading free software.
+If your download is managed by a 'download client', opt-out of installation of any promoted browser plugins by clicking the "decline" button.
+When installing free software, choose the 'Advanced' or 'Custom' installation options, rather than 'Typical' or 'Quick'.
+This will reveal any bundled browser extensions.
+If you observe advertisements caused by LinkSicle, use the removal guide provided to eliminate this potentially unwanted application from your Internet browser/s.